 When not in the print shop, she's rock climbing, reading, swing dancing, playing with plants, and goofing off.
 She is also one of those rare people who likes dogs and cats equally (don’t tell her cats).

 Write us to make an appointment if you'd like to stop by and visit the shop in NE Portland.

-Letterpress is a “relief” printing process.
+It is a “relief” printing process.
 This means that the printing surface is raised to accept ink, and then pressed directly onto the paper to create a reproduction of the image.
-The raised surface can be anything that fits into the press.
-Movable type, carved wooden blocks, or photopolymer plates (what we use).
+The raised surface we use in our shop is a photopolymer plate.
 These plates can faithfully reproduce digital artwork in high detail, which gives us the versatility to use whatever fonts we want.
 Photopolymer plates are also made of a very strong material that can easily resist the tons of force that are applied by letterpress presses.
 In fact, these plates are stronger than movable type, and less prone to damage when pressed with enough force to imprint deeply into paper.

 These plates are what make the modern and now iconic “deep letterpress impression” possible.
-When combined with soft cotton paper, photopolymer plates allowed the newer generation of artists to print beautiful, tactile stationery, invitations, and art prints, with a signature deep impression that is only possible with letterpress printing.
+When combined with soft cotton paper, photopolymer plates allows the newer generation of artists to print beautiful, tactile stationery, invitations, and art prints, with a signature deep impression that is only possible with letterpress printing.

 Letterpress was once a method for mass production that met its demise due to its slow and time-consuming nature, but has been reborn and allowed to gain new respect for its very special qualities.
 Because of it’s need for hands-on skill, it’s connection to the past, and its unmistakable tactile impression, much of the surviving letterpress equipment is in the hands of people who cherish the machines and process.
 These craftsmen and women are keeping them well-loved and well-oiled, carrying on Gutenberg’s printing tradition in new and interesting ways.